sanyuan123/LabResources/PythonForBDA.md

 ### Install Miniconda with Python 3

 This option installs a subset of the full Anaconda distribution, so as not to interfere with other Python content you may have on your computer.
 You will add further content later, in a protected *conda environment*.
 I'm not 100% sure this will not affect all other Python installations, but it's likely to work.
-If you are concerned about this, have a look at: [Installing conda on a system that has other Python installations — Conda documentation](https://conda.io/docs/user-guide/install/index.html#installing-conda-on-a-system-that-has-other-python-installations-or-packages).
+If you are concerned about this, have a look at: [[Installing conda on a system that has other Python installations or packages](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#installing-conda-on-a-system-that-has-other-python-installations-or-packages).

-* Visit the [Regular Installation documentation](https://conda.io/docs/user-guide/install/index.html#regular-installation), and follow the Miniconda link for your platform.
+* Visit the [Regular installation documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation), follow the link for your platform, and get the Miniconda installer.
-* Download the installer that includes Python-3.6.
+* Download the installer that includes Python-3.7.
 * Follow the remaining instructions.
 Windows users will launch a standard `.exe` installer.
 Linx and macOS users will have to run a command-line command to do the installation.